Skip to Content

 6. Fondness or Attachment

-There is also a high probability that your cat may simply have grown fond of the person who spends more time at home.
-If you work from home and your partner does not, then you are likely the one who feeds and cuddles the cat most of the time.
+There is also a high probability that your cat may have grown fond of someone who spends more time at home.
+If you work from home and your partner does not, you are likely the one who feeds and cuddles the fluffball most of the time.

 woman asleep with grey cat in her arms from a distance